fetchai/agents-aea/docs/introduction/core-concepts/core-components.md

-The AEA framework consists of several core components, some required to run an AEA and others optional.
+The AEA framework consists of several core components.

 The following sections discuss the inner workings of the AEA framework and how it calls the code in custom packages (see <a href="https://en.wikipedia.org/wiki/Inversion_of_control" target="_blank">inversion of control</a> and a helpful comparison <a href="https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/" target="_blank">here</a>).
 Whilst it is in principle possible to use parts of the framework as a library, we do not recommend it.

-## Envelope
+### Envelope

 <a href="../api/aea#aea-objects">`AEA`</a> objects communicate asynchronously via <a href="../api/mail/base#envelope-objects">`Envelopes`</a>.